askmish/sawtooth-simplewallet/README.md

 simplewallet balance jack #Displays the balance left in Jack's account

 #Create 2nd wallet
-sawtooth keygen jill #This creates the public/private keys for Jill, a pre-requisite for all commands following
+sawtooth keygen jill #This creates the public/private keys for Jill, a pre-requisite for the following commands

 simplewallet deposit 100 jill #This adds 100 units to Jill's account